-- The prior approval request in Paragraph RM-2.1.7 must: - (a) Be made in writing to the licensee's normal supervisory contact; - (b) Contain sufficient detail to demonstrate that relevant issues raised in this Chapter have been addressed; and - (c) Be made at least 6 weeks before the licensee intends to commit to the arrangement. - RM-2.1.9 The CBB will review the information provided and provide a definitive response within a reasonable period of time of receiving the request for approval. - RM-2.1.10 Once an activity has been outsourced, a licensee must continue to monitor the associated risks and the effectiveness of its mitigating controls. - RM-2.1.11 Licensees must immediately inform their normal supervisory contact at the CBB of any material problems encountered with an outsourcing provider.
-The CBB may direct the licensees to make alternative arrangements for the outsourced activity. - RM-2.1.12 The CBB requires ongoing access to the outsourced activity, which it may occasionally want to examine, through management meetings or on-site examinations. - RM-2.1.13 The CBB reserves the right to require a licensee to terminate or make alternative outsourcing arrangements if, among other reasons, the confidentiality of its customer information was, or is likely to be, breached or the ability of the CBB to carry out its supervisory functions in view of the outsourcing arrangement cannot be assured or executed.
+The prior approval request in RM-7.1.6 must:

+- Be made in writing to the licensee's normal supervisory contact; and - (b) Contain sufficient detail to demonstrate that relevant issues raised in this Chapter have been addressed; and - Be made at least 6 weeks before the licensee intends to commit to (c) the arrangement. - RM-7.1.9 The CBB will review the information provided and provide a definitive response within a reasonable period of time of receiving the request for approval referred to in Paragraph RM-7.1.8.
+The CBB may also contact home or host supervisors to seek their comments - in such cases, the period of time is also subject to the speed of their response. - RM-7.1.9A The CBB's approach to approving requests for outsourcing arrangements will also consider whether the investment firm licensee has engaged in considerable outsourcing of its activities, a practice which the CBB does not favour. - RM-7.1.10 Once an activity has been outsourced, a licensee must continue to monitor the associated risks and the effectiveness of its mitigating controls. - RM-7.1.11 Investment firm licensees must immediately inform their normal supervisory contact at the CBB of any material problems encountered with an outsourcing provider.
+The CBB may direct the investment firm licensee to make alternative arrangements for the outsourced activity. - RM-7.1.11A The CBB reserves the right to require a licensee to terminate or make alternative outsourcing arrangements if, among other reasons, the confidentiality of its customer information was, or is likely to be, breached or the ability of the CBB to carry out its supervisory functions in view of the outsourcing arrangement cannot be assured or executed. - RM-7.1.12 The CBB requires ongoing access to the outsourced activity, which it may occasionally want to examine itself, through management meetings or on-site examinations.